 Art project 2, I saw a notice for art entries for the Grand Rapids Festival of the Arts 2019.
 I had not picked up a paint brush in years but decided do an acrylic painting.
 The big question was what to paint.
 My thought was paint a night time cityscape with two women in an alley.
 I used a photo of young women off a yoga clothing website.
 I do technical illustration for a living so composing the picture went quickly but when it came time to paint the picture I couldn’t capture what was in my imagination.
 The two women turned out well but the night scene ended up being a strange surreal composition which I worked and reworked until it had nothing to do with my original idea, but was interesting in it’s own sake.
 I entered it in the festival but sorry to say it was not selected.
 I’ve repainted it twice now.
 May call it finished.

-Art project 3, I decided to write/record a new song.
-The song is called “I am a Scientist.”
+Art project 3, I wrote/recorded a new song called “I am a Scientist.”
 It’s a ballad about a scientist that goes to a salvage yard and builds a rocket car from a 1960 Plymouth.
 He meets an alien in outer space that resembles Marilyn Monroe (except for the extra eye) and the two get married on Planet 9.
 They have a daughter they name Frankenstein whom they encourage to become a doctor or a nurse (and one day heal this universe).
 Frankie has other ideas: she wants to be scientist.
 I am collaborating on the song with my buddy Scott, producer, accomplished guitarist, and owner of Frontier Recording sound studio in Copemish, Michigan.
 When the song is finished I’ll post an mp3 in the songs page/ tab of this blog.